FredKSchott/snowpack/www/_template/reference/configuration.md

 Snowpack uses Rollup internally to install your packages.
 This `rollup` config option gives you deeper control over the internal Rollup configuration that we use.

-- installOptions.rollup.plugins | `RollupPlugin[]` - Provide an array of custom Rollup plugins that will run on every installed package.
+- packageOptions.rollup.plugins | `RollupPlugin[]` - Provide an array of custom Rollup plugins that will run on every installed package.
 Useful for dealing with non-standard file types in your npm packages.
-- installOptions.rollup.dedupe | `string[]` - If needed, deduplicate multiple versions/copies of a packages to a single one.
+- packageOptions.rollup.dedupe | `string[]` - If needed, deduplicate multiple versions/copies of a packages to a single one.
 This helps prevent issues with some packages when multiple versions are installed from your node_modules tree.
 See [rollup-plugin-node-resolve](https://github.com/rollup/plugins/tree/main/packages/node-resolve#usage) for more documentation.
-- installOptions.rollup.context | `string` - Specify top-level `this` value.
+- packageOptions.rollup.context | `string` - Specify top-level `this` value.
 Useful to silence install errors caused by legacy common.js packages that reference a top-level this variable, which does not exist in a pure ESM environment.
 Note that the `'THIS_IS_UNDEFINED'` warning ("'this' keyword is equivalent to 'undefined' ... and has been rewritten") is silenced by default, unless `--verbose` is used.

-### installOptions.packageLookupFields

-**Type**: `string[]`

-Set custom lookup fields for dependency `package.json` file entrypoints, in addition to the defaults like "module", "main", etc.

-Example: `"packageLookupFields": ["svelte"]`
+This option is only supported in `source="local"` mode. `source="remote"` does not support custom Rollup install options.

 ## config.buildOptions